mmarinel/N-Puzzle-AI/README.md

 make run
 ```

-Ensure to have installed on your machine the following dependencies: **Qt6, cmake v. >=3.18 and make (I used GNU make v.
+Ensure to have the following dependencies installed on your machine: **Qt6, cmake v. >=3.18 and make (I used GNU make v.
 4.3)**

 </br>

 As far as it concerns AI, this problem is often referred to as a "toy problem", meaning one of those problems whose solutions are not really relevant for the "real" world, but can be utilized as a test ground by researchers for newly discovered algorithms.

-The N-Puzzle, in particular, is *NP-Hard*, so it's not an easy problem to solve even if the word "toy" may make you think so.
+The N-Puzzle, in particular, is *NP-Hard* for when it comes to finding optimal solutions, so it's not an easy problem to solve even if the word "toy" may make you think so.
-This problem has been studied a lot and it's very relevant for when it comes to evaluating the effectiveness and performance of AI search algorithms.
+This problem has been studied a lot and it's been very relevant for when it comes to evaluating the effectiveness and performance of AI search algorithms.

 The particular area of AI in which we are moving refers to the design of problem solving agents which use so called "Search" algorithms.
 Meaning, agents who first try to solve the problem "in their minds" and then actuate when a solution is found.